So, you have an STD.

 Some people have responded immediately with an incredibly surprising, ‘You mean, that’s all you had to tell me?
 So what?
 This doesn’t change how I feel about you.’
 Others have needed more time to digest, to come back and ask me questions, and then to digest some more.
 Because of the taboo nature of STDs, it’s hard to decipher how anyone will react.

 As a result, it’s nice to let them know they can have as much time as they need.

 Consider yourself lucky to know why they do not want to go further.
-You could probably care less about the silver-lining to all of this when your heart is broken….
-But remember, most people never know why a person stops calling them or chooses to see other people; they are stuck analyzing everything they did and wondering if it was their looks, their personality, their family, etc.
+You could probably care less about the silver-lining to all of this right now, as your heart is breaking….
+But remember, most people never know why a person stops calling them or chooses to see other people; they are stuck analyzing everything they did and wondering if it was their looks, their personality, their family, whatever.

 Believe me, it’s true.